sarmadkhaliq/tutorcruncher.github.io/careers.md

 The right candidate should be enthusiastic, hard working and proactive, have an understanding of marketing strategy and have great attention to detail.
 Great written and spoken English is required.

-Please note that the internship will be unpaid, but we can provide you with a refund for the public transport.
+Please note that this internship will be unpaid, but we can provide you with a refund for the public transport.

 This opportunity is ongoing.

-Placement Type:
-&nbsp;&nbsp;Internship

-Duration:
-&nbsp;&nbsp;3 months

-Working Hours:
+Working Hours: Full time
-&nbsp;&nbsp;Full time

-Start Date:
+Duration: 3 months

-&nbsp;&nbsp;As Soon As Possible
+Start Date: As Soon As Possible

 Due to VISA difficulties we only accept European students.